 - Let your friend share as much or as little as they want to.

-- Be non-judgemental.
-Make it clear that you don’t blame them for their problems.
+- Make it clear that you don’t blame them for their problems.
+Be non-judgmental.

-- Try not to make assumptions about what’s wrong.
+- Try not to assume you know what’s wrong.
 Don’t try to diagnose or second guess their thoughts or feelings.
-The most helpful thing you can do is be there, listen and offer support.
+Just be there, listen and offer support.

-- Ask questions to help you and your friend better understand what they are going through.
-Assure them they don’t have to answer any questions that make them feel uncomfortable.
+- Ask questions to help you both have a better understanding about what they are going through.
+Assure your friend they don’t have to answer any questions that make them feel uncomfortable.

-Keep in mind….it can be really tough to talk about personal stuff.
+Keep in mind….it can be really hard to talk about personal stuff.
 Your friend may not understand the feelings and thoughts they’re experiencing.
 They may feel like it’s their fault or embarrassed that this is happening to them.
-They might be frustrated that they can’t just get over it by themselves or are scared of being seen as different from everyone else.
+They might be frustrated that they can’t just get over it or scared of being seen as different from everyone else.

 A few more tips on how to support your friend:

 - Keep your questions open-ended.
-Say “Can you describe to me how you are feeling?” rather than “Are you feeling sad?”
+Say “Can you tell me how you are feeling?” rather than “Are you feeling sad?”
 Give your friend time to answer.

 - Sometimes, just being able to vent about one’s troubles is enough to feel better.